fastrodev/fastro.dev/content/en/blog/ssr/index.md

 ---
-title: "SSR Simple Example with Deno"
+title: "SSR with React and Deno"
-description: "This is the Server Side Rendering Implementation with Fastro on Deno."
+description: "This is the Simple Implementation of Server Side Rendering (SSR) with React and Deno.
+In this guide you will learn how easy to setup SSR with Fastro."
-lead: "This is the Server Side Rendering Implementation with Fastro on Deno."
+lead: "This is the Simple Implementation of Server Side Rendering (SSR) with React and Deno.
+In this guide you will learn how easy to setup SSR with Fastro."
-date: 2022-05-09T09:19:42+01:00
+date: 2022-05-10T00:00:00+01:00
 draft: false
 weight: 50
 images: ["deno-ssr.png"]